TonyXu214/learncpp/README.md

 - Only seed a given pseudo-random number generator once, and do not reseed it.
 - When a PRNG is given a poor quality seed (or underseeded), the initial results of the PRNG may not be high quality.
 For this reason, some PRNGs benefit from being “warmed up”, which is a technique where the first N results generated from the PRNG are discarded.

+### Chapter 9

+Introduction to testing your code
+- Write your program in small, well defined units (functions or classes), compile often, and test your code as you go.

+Code coverage
+- Aim for 100% branch coverage of your code.
+- Use the 0, 1, 2 test to ensure your loops work correctly with different number of iterations.
+- Test different categories of input values to make sure your unit handles them properly.

+Detecting and handling errors
+- C++ offers an entirely separate way to pass errors back to the caller: exceptions.
+- The basic idea is that when an error occurs, an exception is “thrown”.
+If the current function does not “catch” the error, the caller of the function has a chance to catch the error

+std::cin and handling invalid input
+- When the user enters input in response to an extraction operation, that data is placed in a buffer inside of std::cin.
+A buffer (also called a data buffer) is simply a piece of memory set aside for storing data temporarily while it’s moved from one place to another.
+In this case, the buffer is used to hold user input while it’s waiting to be extracted to variables.

+Assert and static_assert
+- An assertion is an expression that will be true unless there is a bug in the program.
+- When an assertion evaluates to false, your program is immediately stopped.
+This gives you an opportunity to use debugging tools to examine the state of your program and determine why the assertion failed.
+Working backwards, you can then find and fix the issue.
+- Use assertions to document cases that should be logically impossible.
+- static_assert.
+A static_assert is an assertion that is checked at compile-time rather than at runtime, with a failing static_assert causing a compile error.